Table of Contents

 The user activity on Reddit may come off as 'non-genuine' since there's a lot of active manipulation, given the website's beginnings of using bots to give off the illusion of activity,23) but the unusually high activities at the Eglin Air Force Base24) hinted that intelligence agencies were starting to look into how to weaponize Reddit to manufacture consent, eventually allowing an Atlanticist to be their Director of Policy.25)26)

-During their attempts to undermine the Belt and Road Initiative, there was a disastrous /r/IAmA for a 'Uyghur activist'27) who hadn't been in China since the late 1980s, had been working for the United States intelligence, and curiously visited Guantanamo Bay.28)29) In 2025, the federal mass layoffs would reveal that federal employees had a subreddit at /r/fednews.30)31)32)
+During their attempts to undermine the Belt and Road Initiative, there was a disastrous /r/IAmA for a 'Uyghur activist'27) who had been working for United States intelligence since the 1980s.28)29) In 2025, the federal mass layoffs revealed that federal employees had a subreddit at /r/fednews,30)31)32) then we saw a continued uptick of companies attempting to weaponize Reddit.33)

 Unpopular official client and major API changes